alercebroker/api_docs/source/catshtm.rst

 If a radius is provided, then that value is used.
 If not, the default value for that catalog is used.
 See default values in `Available catalogs <#available-catalogs>`_

-Crossmatch over all catalogs
+Cross-match on all catalogs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For crossmatching over all catalogs, the same rule of providing a radius or not applies.
+For cross-matching on all catalogs, the same rule of providing a radius or not applies.
 Therefore, there are two ways to send the request.

 #.
 With radius: